nd-crane/trusted_ke/evaluations/README.md

 ## Methodology for Comparing Tool Outputs with the Gold Standard

+### Correctness evaluation for coreference resolution

+We follow the CoNLL-2012 Shared Task in only counting a coreferenced phrase as correct if it exactly matches the phrase in the gold standard.

 ### Correctness evaluation for NEL
 For each named entity in the NEL gold standard, compare the tool's linking decision against it.\
 If the linking decision is correct, then the tool's QId is the same as the gold standard QId.\